cjbarrie/cjblogdown/content/publication/iraqident.md

 # Abstract and optional shortened version.
 # Note that in abstract it is read in Latex and .md meaning speech marks have to be
 # Latexified by \"word\"
-abstract = "What are the identity consequences of civil war?
-A large literature operationalizes ethnicity as an exogenous variable in the study of conflict.
-A parallel literature theorizes identity as endogenous to war.
-Capturing such endogenous variation is hindered by the difficulties of conducting social inquiry in conflict settings.
+abstract = "What are the identity consequences of war?
+Do ethnic groups rally behind the nation when confronted with Islamist territorial threat?
+Do the identity responses of groups exhibit subethnic heterogeneity?
+A large literature theorizes identity as endogenous to war.
+However, identifying such endogenous variation is hindered by the difficulties of conducting social inquiry in conflict settings.
 I address this gap by exploiting a unique source of exogenous variation---the fall of Mosul to the Islamic State of Iraq and al-Sham---during the fieldwork for a nationally representative survey in Iraq.
 I find systematic differences in the identity responses of Sunni and Shi'i Iraqis.
-While Shi'i Iraqis cleave to the nation, Sunni Arabs mobilize behind an Arab identity.
-The finding for Sunnis, however, is confounded by tribal networks: in areas with high levels of clan ties, Sunnis rally behind a national identity.
-The findings represent rare systematic empirical evidence of the endogeneity, and subethnic heterogeneity, of identity in conflict." abstract_short = ""
+While Shi'is cleave to the nation, Sunnis mobilize behind an Arab identity.
+The finding for Sunnis, however, is confounded by tribal presence: in areas with high levels of clan ties, Sunnis rally behind the nation.
+Observed patterns are explicable according to inter-ethnic differences in threat perception and availability of cross-cutting organizational forms.
+The findings represent rare systematic empirical evidence of the endogeneity, and subethnic heterogeneity, of identity in wartime." abstract_short = ""

 # Featured image thumbnail (optional)